amitxv/PC-Tuning/docs/post-install.md

 7. Open device manager by typing ``devmgmt.msc`` in ``Win+R``

-8. Now you **CAN** disable devices with a yellow icon because these are devices that genuinely have errors and are not due to services being disabled
+8. Now you **CAN** disable devices with a yellow icon because these are devices that genuinely have errors and aren't due to services being disabled

 9. Optionally use [DeviceCleanup](https://www.uwe-sieber.de/files/DeviceCleanup.zip) to remove hidden devices

-## Disable Driver Power Saving
+## Disable Driver power-saving

-Open PowerShell and enter the command below to disable power saving on devices in device manager.
-Avoid re-plugging devices as the power saving settings will get restored
+Open PowerShell and enter the command below to disable power-saving on devices in device manager.
+Avoid re-plugging devices as the power-saving settings will get restored

 ```powershell
 C:\bin\scripts\disable-pnp-powersaving.ps1